pranav-gilda/hello-py/README.md

 Generate the Test Database

-This step creates the necessary analytics.db file, which is pre-loaded with the data and the "bias trap" logic.
+This step creates the necessary analytics.db file, which is pre-loaded with the data and the "Business Context" logic.

 ```bash
 python data.py